 By composting, we complete the cycle of returning what was once grown in soil to make it's way back to the soil.

 Since September 2016, the Islander Green Team has come together to collect coffee grounds from Starbucks on campus.
 With the help from the University Police Department and the Environmental, Health and Safety Department, IGT has collected and transported food scraps and organic waste using donated bikes, wagons, and 5-gallon buckets.
 Starting out with just two compost piles it has quickly grown to six large bins behind our community gardens on campus.

-Today, the compost collection sites have expanded with IGT compost collectors picking up from the Starbucks, Einstein Bro.
-Bagels, Bottom Line Cafe, The Dining Hall, The Cove and our efforts continue to expand, with student residents now dropping off their food waste as well.
-The number of Islander Green Team volunteers that schedule regular pick-up shifts are growing as well.
+Today, the compost collection sites have expanded with IGT compost collectors picking up from the Starbucks & The Cove.
+Our efforts continue to expand, with student residents now dropping off their food waste as well.
+The number of volunteers that help to sift the bins to new stages is also increasing.